 It took me by surprise.
 There is a small bridge with a sign saying – Santiago.

-That is it, nothing else, no “Welcome to the thousands of pilgrims that walk here every year.”
+That is it, nothing else.
+No sign saying, “Welcome to the thousands of pilgrims that walk here every year.”

-I did not see the sign way in the distance and walk towards it seeing the end in sight – it was the first place that had walked towards me, most of the rest had walked away from me and had taken longer to get to than I had ever thought it would.
+I did not see the sign away in the distance and walked towards it, seeing the end in sight – it was the first place that had walked towards me; most of the rest had walked away from me and had taken longer to get to than I had ever thought it would.
 I was here, wow.
-It is still a few km’s into the city – but I was there – my god what do I do now – life was simple during the last four weeks (not quite true either, but that was the feeling), what now?
+It is still a few km into the city – but I was there – my god, what do I do now – life was simple during the last four weeks (not entirely true either, but that was the feeling); what now?

 6. Santiago Cathedral

 I cried again in Santiago Cathedral.
-We were finished, the contrasts of the ragged pilgrims and the tourists were interesting.
+We were finished, and the contrasts between the ragged pilgrims and the tourists were interesting.
 Pilgrims looked fit and healthy, hardened by walking for a few weeks, clothes generally unkempt by too much use, hand washing, and drying in an unforgiving Spanish sun.
-Whereas the tourists were squeaky clean – new and clean clothes, jewellery; the looks on the faces were different, I don’t know what I mean by this and will have to come back to it.
+Whereas the tourists were squeaky clean – new and clean clothes and jewelry; the looks on the faces were different, I don’t know what I mean by this and will have to return to it.

-The end of the world, for pilgrims of old.
+The end of the world for pilgrims of old.
 Finisterre is an isolated village kept alive mainly by pilgrims visiting there at the end of the Camino.
 It is said that you should do three things here.
-Wash in the sea, I did, it is not warm.
-Burn something at the lighthouse that you want to leave behind there are many walking shoes and boots here – for others it is a piece of paper with something written on it, there are places to burn things.
+Wash in the sea.
+I did.
+It is not warm.
+Burn something at the lighthouse that you want to leave behind.
+There are many hiking shoes and boots here – for others, it is a piece of paper with something written on it.
+There are places to burn things.

-The last is watching the sunset.
-I watched the sunset twice and was so enthralled that I did not take photos of it – I have relied on others for those, (update: I have been back and took photos the last time I was there).
-Both times I was here I watched the sunset.
-Until the sun begins to go down there is the noise of pilgrims talking with each other, people eating food that they brought up here with them, then slowly silence fell, all became quiet and the sun fell passed below the horizon.
+The last of the three is watching the sunset.
+I watched the sunset twice and was so enthralled that I did not take photos of it – I have relied on others for those (update: I have been back and took photos the last time I was there).
+Both times I was here, I watched the sunset.
+Until the sun begins to go down, there is the noise of pilgrims talking with each other, people eating food they brought up here with them, then slowly silence fell, all became quiet, and the sun fell below the horizon.

-This cannot even be described as a village; it is a monastery at the edge of the Pyrenees, on the Spanish side.
-The Albergue here contains more than 100 beds in one large hall, (this has been changed into smaller areas).
+This cannot even be described as a village; it is a monastery on the Spanish side at the edge of the Pyrenees.
+The Albergue here contains more than 100 beds in one large hall (this has been changed into smaller areas).

-This was my first experience of an Albergue, so many people together in the one room to sleep – hell I thought.
-However, as on most nights, my body was tired from walking and therefore finding sleep was not a problem.
+This was my first experience of an Albergue, so many people together in the one room to sleep – wow, I thought.
+However, as on most nights, my body was tired from walking, finding sleep was not a problem.

 9. The Iron Cross

 Walking through the eucalyptus forests in Galicia.
-Again for me quietness and peace, and an incredible smell.
-Everyone has a different ten things, I hope this helps you think about your ten, not just on the Camino – but in life – what really matters?
+Again for me, quietness and peace, and an incredible smell.
+Everyone has a different ten things, and I hope this helps you think about your ten, not just on the Camino – but in life – what matters?